SketchedDoughnut/lynxy/docs/github/data.md

 Note: Event constants can be found in `lynxy.Constants.Event`

 **ON_CONNECT**
-- Input type: Boolean, `True`
+- Input type: Boolean, `True` or `False` depending on state of connection

 **ON_MESSAGE**
 - Input type: `lynxy.Pool.Message`

 **ON_CLOSE**
-- Input type: Exception from the `Exception` base class
+- Input type: Exception from the `Exception` base class, or `None`